AmitKumarDas/amitkumardas.github.io/_posts/2016-09-01-my-resume-cover-letter.md

 As part of my tools to implement software pieces, I use a variety of programming languages, libraries, tools as & when applicable.
 I am fascinated by functional languages and the novelty they provide while thinking through any software puzzle.
+In short, I fulfill the role of a full stack / polygot programmer, designer & thinker.

 ### My Sites:
 - [My blog](https://amitkumardas.github.io/)